GJZwiers/deno-config-init/README.md

 - `run=git`: is used to allow the program to run `git` commands, of which only `git init` is actually called by `deno-init`
 - `write`: to make files in order to initialize new projects
-- `unstable`: to allow the use of unstable APIs.
-Right now these come from the module's external dependencies.

 ## Basic Usage